Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Rushcutters Bay had a median taxpayer income of $71,419 and an average income of $132,415 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This places it in the top percentile nationally, compared to Greater Sydney's median income of $60,817 and average income of $83,013 in the same period.
-By September 2025, based on a Wage Price Index growth of 8.86%, estimated incomes would be approximately $77,747 (median) and $144,147 (average).
-The 2021 Census shows individual earnings in Rushcutters Bay at the 97th percentile nationally ($1,480 weekly), but household income ranks lower at the 57th percentile.
-The largest income segment comprises 31.1% of residents earning $1,500 - $2,999 weekly.
-High housing costs consume 21.0% of income, yet strong earnings place disposable income at the 51st percentile nationally.
-The suburb's SEIFA income ranking places it in the 10th decile.
+The suburb of Rushcutters Bay had a median taxpayer income of $71,419 and an average income of $132,415 in financial year 2023, according to the latest postcode level ATO data aggregated by AreaSearch.
+This places it in the top percentile nationally, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+By September 2025, estimates based on Wage Price Index growth of 8.86% would be approximately $77,747 (median) and $144,147 (average).
+According to the 2021 Census figures, individual earnings in Rushcutters Bay stood at the 97th percentile nationally ($1,480 weekly), though household income ranked lower at the 57th percentile.
+The largest segment of income distribution comprised 31.1% earning $1,500 - 2,999 weekly (787 residents).
+High housing costs consumed 21.0% of income in Rushcutters Bay, but strong earnings still placed disposable income at the 51st percentile and the area's SEIFA income ranking was in the 10th decile.

 Frequently Asked Questions - Income